Nelson-Muteti/WEEK-3-IP/README.md

  from my project documentation.

-* There ae 6 datasets, 3 of which are Telecom datasets while 1
+* There are 6 datasets, 3 of which are Telecom datasets while 1

  is a cell geographical data set.